jay43812/Test/readme1.md

 ## Day-1: Introduction to AWS CLI

-This day is all about how to set up AWS CLI on your local machine.
-[Go to Day 1](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-1/README.md)
+This day is all about how to set up AWS CLI on your local machine.[Go to Day 1](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-1/README.md)

 ---

-## Day-2: How to Create and Acccess EC2 Instance
+## Day-2: How to Create and Connect EC2 Instance

-This day is all about how to create an EC2 instance and different ways to access it.
-[Go to Day 2](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-2/README.md)
+This day is all about how to create an EC2 instance and different ways to access it.[Go to Day 2](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-2/README.md)

+---
+## Day-3: AWS Resources Overview: Bucket, Instances, Functions, and Users

+This report provides an overview of key AWS resources, including S3 buckets, EC2 instances, Lambda functions, and IAM users.
+It tracks real-time usage.
+[Go to Day 3](https://github.com/patelj2400/aws-cli-tutorials/blob/main/Day-3)

 ---